-Want to experience something bigger than Mardi Gras in New Orleans?
-Come to Spain’s Carnaval!
+Want to experience something bigger than Mardi Gras?
 In late February, Carnaval is celebrated all over Spain.
 The biggest celebrations take place in Barcelona, Sitges, Cádiz and the Canary Islands.

 The Meaning Behind Carnaval

 Carnaval occurs right before the start of Lent.
-Traditionally, it is a time where people have a free pass to party as hard as they want to before making a religious sacrifice.
-Carnaval was banned during Franco’s dictatorship, so the Spanish take full advantage of being able to celebrate this event today.
+Traditionally, it is a time where people have a free pass to party hard before making a religious sacrifice.
+Carnaval was banned during Franco’s dictatorship and the Spanish take full advantage of being able to celebrate this event today.
 During Carnaval, you will see people wearing colorful costumes and masks at the many festivals and parades that take place.

 What to Wear at Carnaval

 At my first Carnaval in Barcelona, I was surprised to see that a lot of the costumes resembled Halloween costumes.
-Carnaval in Brazil and Carnaval in Spain are very different celebrations which can be quite confusing, especially because the Brazilian Carnaval has a lot of influence here.
-People often expect to see those same sequined samba outfits that the dancers wear at Rio de Janeiro’s Carnaval.
-You will see those, but they’re mainly worn by the performers in the parades.
-Every city in Spain celebrates Carnaval differently, but you will tend to see more formal costumes wherever you go.
+It is important to note that Carnaval in Brazil is different from Spanish Carnaval.
+People often expect to see those same sequined samba outfits that the dancers wear in Rio de Janeiro.
+You will see those, but they’re mainly worn by the dancers in the parades.
+Every city in Spain celebrates Carnaval differently, but all of the costumes are on the formal side.
 In Barcelona, there’s a ton of costume shops.
 Below I’ve listed some of my favorites.

 Menkes Barcelona- Gran Via de les Corts Catalanes, 642, 08007